AndreaHobby/CKD-Prediction/README.md

 <a name="DataCollectionandDataCleaning"/>

 ## Data Collection and Data Cleaning
-There are 34 columns and 8819 rows in this dataset from NCHS.
-The data is from adults 20 years of age or older.
+The dataset was obtained from the National Center for Health Statistics (NCHS), consisting of 34 columns and 8819 rows.
+The data was collected from the National Health and Nutrition Examination Surveys conducted during the years 1999 to 2000 and 2001 to 2002.
+The dataset comprises information from adult participants who were 20 years of age or older.
-The data was collected from the 1999 to 2000 and 2001 to 2002 NCHS surveys.

-I used the pandas library to read the data from the JuypterNotebook.
-I could check variable types, identify outliers and null values, and check for duplicates and class imbalance.
+Using the pandas library in Jupyter Notebook, the data was thoroughly examined.
+Variable types were checked, outliers and null values were identified, and duplicates and class imbalance were checked for.
+Since there was a class imbalance, random undersampling was applied to the dataset with a 1:1 ratio for targets to non-targets.

 ### Data science pipeline
 - Data